dzuuun/SATP/docs/USER_MANUAL.md

 2. Load the matching students.
 3. Use search and table controls to locate a student.
 4. Open a student's detail view to review assigned, pending, and completed courses.
-5. Use the unrated view when a list of incomplete assessments is required.

-Authorized administrators can open or close student rating access.
-When rating access is closed, students cannot submit assessments.
+Authorized administrators can open or close student rating access separately for **SHS students** and **College students**.
+Closing one group does not close the other group.

 ## 5. Maintenance